-Alcohol can damage the heart or interfere with the way it works if you have:
+Alcohol can damage the heart or interfere with the way it works.

 High blood pressure (hypertension)

 High blood pressure is the most common alcohol-related health problem.
+It is also called hypertension.
 Many people do not realise they have it.

 Drinking a lot of alcohol can affect the muscles in your blood vessels.
 This can cause them to become narrower.

-The more alcohol you drink, the higher the risk of developing hypertension.
-If you drink regularly you are at risk, especially if you’re over the age of 35.
+The more alcohol you drink, the higher the risk of developing high blood pressure.
+If you drink regularly you are at risk, especially if you’re over age 35.
 One drink a day can increase the risk.

 High blood pressure can significantly increase your risk of: